 No extra software has to be installed in the guest OS in order to run and manage your backups.

 Vimalin utilizes features offered by VMware Fusion or VMware Workstation to handle the backups on your behalf.

 The worker process handles the backups.
 As it will work through the job queue it will process the backup jobs accordingly.
 In non techie speak, backups are staggered, they run one after the other.
 So you will not end up running two backups at the same time and have a very slow machine.

-We have tested with VMware Fusion 7, 8.x., 10.x and Fusion 11 (including version 11.5).
+We have tested with VMware Fusion 7, 8.x., 10.x, 11 (including version 11.5) and VMware Fusion 12.
 Earlier versions are likely to work, but we suggest to try before you buy if you want to use an older version as Fusion 7.

 Absolutely.
 If your virtual machine is running then Vimalin detects that the machine is running.
 It then uses the native VMware snapshot technology to be able to make a backup.
 When you restore the backup, it will look like you suspended the virtual machine.

 No, Vimalin does not mess with your computers sleep schedule.
 This means that it will not run a backup if you schedule it while your computer is suspended.
 While this might be useful for some, it would also be horrible for others.
 Imagine if your laptop would wake up while in a bag during travel.